toddgeist/FM-Parameters/README.markdown

 	#Assign ( # ( "name" ; "value" ) )	// variable $name assigned "value"

 The #Assign function returns True (1) if there was no error detected while assigning the values to variables, and returns False (0) otherwise.
 If there was an error detected, FileMaker's error code is assigned to the $#Assign.error variable.

+Some legacy versions of the # ( name ; value ) function allow developers to set names intended for global variables.
+The # ( name ; value ) function defined here will not allow that, but the #Assign function currently will still set legacy global variables in dictionaries for backwards compatibility.
+This is likely to change in the future.

 ### #Filter ( parameters ; filterParameters )